wedwards99/wills_swapi_graphql_spike/Readme.md

 ## Introduction

 This is a simple NodeJS project written on JetBrains Webstorm to spike out GraphQL with [https://swapi.co/](https://swapi.co/) data with the applicable many-to-many relationships.
-I also made it to use [Sinon](https://github.com/sinonjs/sinon) for mocking promise wrapped [request](https://github.com/request/request) responses in the test modules.
+I also made it to show and test [Sinon](https://github.com/sinonjs/sinon) for mocking promise wrapped [request](https://github.com/request/request) responses in the test modules.

+For the dev I'm currently using Webstorm 2018.2.5 and Node 8.9

-The server is started by running &#39;app&#39; and it&#39;ll start on port 4000 by default.
+The server is started by running &#39;app.js&#39; and it&#39;ll start on port 4000 by default.
 Connecting a browser to [http://localhost:4000/graphql](http://localhost:4000/graphql) will show the GraphiQL interface, some sample queries are:

 Show the films the Millennium Falcon was in: